 Wire brush & sandpaper

-A wire brush and some rough grit sandpaper (P80) will be needed to help remove corrosion and contaminates from the battery terminals.
-Corrosion will prevent the flow of voltage from the battery to the car and also inversely prevent your cars alternator charge the battery.
+A wire brush and some rough grit sandpaper (P80) will be needed to help remove corrosion and contaminants from the battery terminals.
+Corrosion will prevent the flow of voltage from the battery to the car and also, inversely, prevent your car’s alternator from charging the battery.

 Can I Change Car Battery Myself?

 I’m a mechanic, and by nature, we love the can-do attitude.
 I say yes, go for it; you can swap out your own battery.
 Why pay a mechanic (hourly labor rate $120) for something you can easily do?

 Although this procedure is simple, don’t be fooled, there’s plenty of opportunity for things to turn to s&*t.
 Three mistakes are common:

 - Disconnecting the battery and losing computer settings